-The existing topography of the subject property slopes towards Georgian Bay with a decrease in elevation from the southwest corner of the property (228 m ASL) to a topographic low in the northeast portion of the property (215 m ASL).
-Thus, there is approximately a 13 m decrease in elevation across the property.
-Figure 1 illustrates the location of the subject property as well as the drainage channel that traverses the property from southwest to northeast including a 0.17 ha unevaluated wetland (1,700 sq m in size) and the location the former building on the subject property.
-Overall, all of the proposed lots slope away from their public road frontages.
-The watercourse and wetland features occupy a small valley that is demarked by relatively abrupt outer ridges.
-The valley floor forms a small plateau that sits about 1-2 metres below surrounding grade. and is a well-defined except through the southerly portion of the property.
-The overburden on the subject property consists of well sorted outwash materials on calcareous bedrock.
-Vasey Sandy Loam is present throughout the property and has good drainage.
-Within the wetland there is a shallow layer of organic soils and there are small pockets of organic surface soils present in seepage areas.
+The existing topography of the subject property slopes towards Georgian Bay with a decrease in elevation from the southwest corner of the property (224 m ASL) to a topographic low in the northeast portion of the property (198 m ASL).
+Thus, there is a 26 m + decrease in elevation across the property.
+Figure 1 - Location Plan illustrates the location of the subject property as well as the drainage channel that traverses the property from southwest to northeast and the location building lots on surrounding registered plans.
+The drainage channel is a well-defined except through the centre of the site.
+In this area the topography becomes relatively flat and the channel is undefined for approximately 150 m.
+The soils are mixed sands, glacial till, stones, gravel and boulders up to approximately 40 m of thickness.
+Discontinuous seams of fine grain materials create localized perching of the water table.
+This creates localized areas of groundwater discharge within the site.
+Limestone is present at approximately 60 m.
+The sands on the site are Tioga series, sandy loam.

-Site Location 1230 Sandy Bay Road, Lot 14, Concession 3, Town of Penetanguishene Ontario
+Site Location 1290 Sandy Bay Road, Lots 14 and 15, Concession 3, Town of Penetanguishene Ontario